The Choice Moms Sperm Guide (41 pages) offers everything you need to know about sperm and sperm banks, but might not know to ask.

-- An at-a-glance comparative chart of policies and prices at 11 sperm banks — number of donors, guaranteed motility count, family donor limit, price, shipping costs
+- An at-a-glance comparative chart of policies and prices at several sperm banks — number of donors, guaranteed motility count, family donor limit, price, shipping costs

-- NEW in 2018: three pages of insights from our 2017 Choice Mom survey about how we answer the ‘daddy’ question
+- Three pages of insights from our 2017 Choice Mom survey about how we answer the ‘daddy’ question

-- How Choice Moms choose their donor, decide how many vials to purchase
+- How Choice Moms choose their donor and decide how many vials to purchase

 - How all sperm banks are NOT created alike (open-identity, tracking, motility guarantees, refund policies, donor limits)

 - Questions to ask a sperm bank before using

 - Insights from Outreach Health Services for our women in Canada, excerpted from the E-Book: Canada